-In April 2020, the Company received a \$2.5 million U.S. Small Business Administration Loan (the "SBA Loan") pursuant to the Payroll Protection Program ("PPP"), established under the CARES Act.
-The Company may apply for forgiveness of the amount due on the loan if it fulfills certain conditions and applies the loan proceeds to payroll and certain other enumerated items under the CARES Act.
+In April 2020, the Company received an aggregate principal amount of approximately \$2.5 million U.S. Small Business Administration Loan (the "SBA Loan") pursuant to the Payroll Protection Program ("PPP"), established under the CARES Act.
+The SBA Loan is subject to forgiveness under the PPP upon the Company's request to the extent that the proceeds are used to pay expenses permitted by the PPP, including payroll costs, covered rent and mortgage obligations, and covered utility payments.
+In September 2020, the Company submitted an application for forgiveness of the entire amount due on the loan.
 Amounts outstanding under the loan will bear a fixed interest rate of 1.00% per annum with a maturity date of April 22, 2022, two years from commencement date.
-All payments are deferred for six months with interest accruing over the entire period of the SBA Loan.
+All payments are deferred for 18 months for the Company with interest accruing over the entire period of the SBA Loan.
 The U.S. Department of the Treasury has announced that it will conduct audits for PPP loans that exceed \$2 million.
 Should we be audited or reviewed by the U.S. Department of the Treasury or the U.S. Small Business Administration as a result of the SBA Loan or filing an application for forgiveness or otherwise, such audit or review could result in the diversion of management's time and attention, generate negative publicity and cause us to incur legal and reputational costs.
 If we were to be audited and receive an adverse outcome in such an audit, we could be required to return the full amount of the SBA Loan and may potentially be subject to civil and criminal fines and penalties.
 We may not have the resources to repay the SBA Loan if required to do so by the federal government.

+The Company cannot provide assurance that the principal and interest amounts under the PPP Loan will be forgiven.
 If all or substantially all of the SBA Loan is not forgiven or it is subsequently determined that it must be repaid, we may be required to use a substantial portion of our cash flows from operations to pay interest and principal on the SBA Loan.
-Although we have no current intention of repaying the SBA Loan, we may decide to repay it in the future.
-Any such repayment of the SBA Loan will reduce the funds available to us for working capital, capital expenditures, and other corporate purposes and may limit our ability to obtain additional financing for working capital, capital expenditures, expansion plans, and other investments or divert funds that are otherwise necessary to run our business.
+Although we currently have no intention of repaying the SBA Loan, we may decide to repay it in the future.
+Any such repayment of the SBA Loan will reduce the funds available to us for working capital, capital expenditures, and other investments or divert funds that are otherwise necessary to run our business.
 We cannot assure you that our business will generate sufficient cash flow from operations or that future financing will be available to us in amounts sufficient to enable us to make required and timely repayments on our indebtedness, or to fund our operations.
 To date, we have used a substantial amount of cash for operating activities, and we cannot assure you when we will begin to generate cash from operating activities in amounts sufficient to service our debt.
 Additionally, though we believe we are eligible for the SBA Loan under the PPP, our receipt of the SBA Loan could result in negative publicity, or expose us to liability under the federal False Claims Act, which prohibits the known filing of a false claim or the known use of false statements to obtain payment from the federal government, if it is determined that we were in fact not eligible to take the SBA Loan in the first instance.